open-horizon/open-horizon.github.io/docs/developing/best_practices.md

     * Use alpine as the base image for {{site.data.keyword.linux_notm}}.
     * To install packages in an alpine-based image, use the command `apk --no-cache --update add` to avoid storing the package cache, which is not needed for runtime.
     * Delete files in the same Dockerfile layer (command) where the files are added.
 If you use a separate Dockerfile command line to delete the files from the image, you increase the size of the container image.
 For example, you can use `&&` to group the commands to download, use, and then delete files, all within a single Dockerfile `RUN` command.
     * Do not include build tools in your runtime Docker image.
-As a best practice, use a [Docker Multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) to build the runtime artifacts.
+As a best practice, use a [Docker Multi-stage build ](https://docs.docker.com/develop/develop-images/multistage-build/)(https://docker.io){:target="_blank"}{: .externalLink} to build the runtime artifacts.
 Then, selectively copy the required runtime artifacts, such as the executable components, into your runtime Docker image.
 * **Keep services self-contained:** Because a service needs to be sent over a network to edge nodes and autonomously started, the service container needs to include everything that the service depends upon.
 You need to bundle these assets, such as all required certificates, into the container.
 Do not rely on the availability of administrators for completing tasks to add any required assets to the edge node for a service to run successfully.
 * **Data privacy:** Each time that you move private and sensitive data around the network, you increase the vulnerability of that data to attack and exposure.
 Edge computing offers, as one of its major benefits, the opportunity to keep that data where it is created.
 Respect that opportunity in your container by protecting it.
 Ideally, do not pass that data to other services.
 If you absolutely must pass data to other services or tiers in the system, attempt to remove personally identifying information (PII), personal health information (PHI), or personal financial information (PFI) through obfuscation or de-identification techniques or by encrypting it with a key that is owned entirely within the confines of your service.
 * **Design and configure for automation:** Edge nodes, and the services that run on the nodes, need to be as close to zero-ops as possible. {{site.data.keyword.ieam}} automates the deployment and management of services, but the services must be structured to enable {{site.data.keyword.ieam}} to be able to automate these processes without human intervention.
 To help design for automation, adhere to the following guidelines: